 Who’s your crew?

 Are you riding solo-dolo?
 Rolling deep?

-When traveling solo you you should definitely consider the safety level of your destination.
+When traveling solo you should definitely consider the safety level of your destination.
 Don’t let that stop you from traveling alone though!
 I’ve traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.

 Pro-tip: My favorite travel community, Girls LOVE Travel, is my favorite place to ask for solo travel advice and meet up with random (safe, helpful, travel-centered) ladies!